ktisis-tools/Ktisis/README.md

 # Ktisis

-This is my attempt at creating an internal posing tool that allows for actor and bone manipulation from within the game.
+This is my attempt at creating an internal posing tool that allows for actor and bone manipulation.

-The goal is to gradually increase the scope of features with each release, starting with the simplest.

 #### List of target features, ascending:
 - [x] Skeleton overlay